kwiest/manningpassingacademy.com-archive/source/page/executive-staff.html.md

 Jeff "Hawk" Hawkins - Associate Director
 ----------------------------------------

-Hawk is entering his 18th year as Associate Camp Director.
+Hawk is entering his 19th year as Associate Camp Director.
 He is responsible for all aspects of administration.
-He is in his 13th season at the University of Oregon.
+He is in his 14th season at the University of Oregon where he serves as the Senior Associate Athletic Director for Football Administration and the Director of the Hatfield-Dowlin Complex.
 Hawkins spent three years in the U.S. Army after high school.
 He earned his undergraduate degree at Bridgewater State College ('80), where he started all four years on the defensive line and was named co-captain in his senior year.
-After graduation he spent five years with the New England Patriots in the team’s marketing & promotions division.
-He broke into the coaching ranks at Chico State (1985-86) before joining Buddy Teevens at Dartmouth College as his DFO in 1987 and followed him to Tulane University (1992-96).
+After graduation he spent five years with the New England Patriots in the team's marketing & promotions division.
+He broke into the coaching ranks at Chico State (1985-86) before joining Buddy Teevens at Dartmouth College a position coach and DFO in 1987 and followed him to Tulane University (1992-96).
 After his stint with the Green Wave, he served as director of special projects with the Nokia Sugar Bowl (1996-01) and regularly worked game-day assignments with Tulane University and the New Orleans Saints.
 He also served a four year term as vice president of Special Olympics Louisiana, a charity that he personally has invested more than twenty years in as a volunteer.
 Jeff, a native of Pembroke, Mass., and his wife Amy reside in Eugene, Oregon with their daughter Gabrielle.

 <div class="clearfix"></div> <hr />